FailAcademy/learning/web-dev-foundation/_slides/week-02/01-web-media-slides.md

 - Different image formats that are Web-friendly
 - How to crop, scale, rotate, and optimize and image
 - How to use different colour formats on the web
+- How to use the `background` property in CSS
 - How to work with image elements in CSS
 - How to use HTML5 `audio` and `video` elements
 - Different types of image licensing